bizz84/starter_architecture_flutter_firebase/README.md

   /services
 ```

-This is a purely arbitrary structure.
+This is an arbitrary structure.
 Choose what works best for **your** project.

 ## Use Case: Firestore Service